Social Media Trend Analysis: How to Evaluate and Act on Trends

 • Save rate for educational or valuable trending content

-Reach and impressions growth
+Reach growth rate

 A successful trend post might deliver two to three times your average reach.
 Pay attention to: